smorel/AppCoreKit/Documentation/Sample-template.markdown

 <p>Now lets define the mappings.</b>
 <p>The mapping system is based on runtime and our conversion technology.
-It allow to define keypath to keypath conversion and specifying the class of instances we want to create.
-Here we have a simple example but this system allow much more complex transformations using templates, inheritance, custom transformer methods and more.</p>
+As we said previously, it allows to define keypath to keypath conversions and specify the class of instances we want to create.
+Here we have a simple example but this system allows much more complex transformations using custom transformer methods, objects and collection properties mapping and more.</p>

 <i>TwitterTimeline.mappings</i>